swiftlang/swift-evolution/proposals/nnnn-character-properties.md

 This alternative is to drop `isASCII`, `isHexDigit`, and `isWholeNumber` and instead use `if let` or compare explicitly to `nil`.

 We decided to provide these convenience properties both for discoverability as well as use in more complex expressions: `c.isHexDigit && c.isLetter`, `c.isASCII && c.isWhitespace`, etc. We don’t think they add significant weight or undue API surface area.

+### Replace `isEmoji` with 3 APIs, something something like `isEmojiPresentable`, `isEmojiWithDefaultTextPresentation`, and `isEmojiWithDefaultEmojiPresentation`

+`isEmoji` encompasses both Characters with a default emoji presentation, as well as Characters with a default textual presentation and an explicit `U+FE0F` (emoji presentation selector).
+It rejects default emoji presentation Characters with an explicit `U+FE0E` (text presentation selector), as well as default textual presentation Characters which do not have an emoji presentation selector.

+However, these only cover the default; whether something will actually be rendered as emoji depends on the render and environment.
+We’re open to further refining `isEmoji` with more API, but are unsure if they carry their weight.
+We currently feel this might be best left up to querying the rendering environment itself.
+We’re interested in thoughts and/or use cases.

+We are also considering relaxing `isEmoji` to return true for default-textual Characters without an explicit  text presentation selector.
+For example, `U+2708` (AIRPLANE) by default is rendered as `✈` and not `✈️`.
+As proposed, `Character("\u{U+2708}").isEmoji` would return false, but we are considering having it return true because it *could* be rendered as emoji.